 Although the precise metrics and weighting used will differ from table to table, the common themes include:

 The proportion of graduates with ‘good’ degrees

 This is the proportion of students who graduate with either a 2.1 or a first.
-Currently approximately 50% of students graduate with a 2.1 and 10% with firsts, however this depends on the subject area and university.
-It is thought that knowing how many students graduated with a 2.1 or first indicated that the teaching is good, however it could also be that the cohort was especially talented or the university is lenient when it comes to marking.
-Furthermore, universities often encourage students who are not going to gain top grades to leave before final year, so the results may be artificially inflated.
+Currently, approximately 50% of students graduate with a 2.1 and 10% with firsts, however, this depends on the subject area and university.
+It is thought that knowing how many students graduated with a 2.1 or first indicated that the teaching is good, however, it could also be that the cohort was especially talented or the university is lenient when it comes to marking.
+Furthermore, universities often encourage students who are not going to gain top grades to leave before the final year, so the results may be artificially inflated.

 These figures are useful, however in trying to understand whether a university will accept you based on your predicted A-levels.
 Some universities may set their entry standards quite low, but take on a cohort who have actually performed very well in their A-Levels; whilst some may set high standards but take on many candidates who miss out.

 Although it seems self-explanatory, with a lower staff:student ratio preferable, it doesn’t actually tell you quite as much, as staff may include those who don’t teach undergrads and you might find that much of your teaching is done by PhD students who won’t be counted in this figure.
 A better measure may include class sizes and the overall size of the department which may give you an indication of the range of different module options available.
 Both of these can be found in a university’s prospectus.